Devlp-kunal-wld/demo/README.md

 # demo
 learn more about Git and GIthub
 <br/>
-Thats amazing Author - Kunal
+wow amazing Author - Kunal
 <br/>
 updated again